Skip to main content

 The type of temporary accommodation the council can offer if you're homeless depends on your needs and what's available.

 All temporary accommodation must meet basic standards.
-The council must offer you somewhere that meets extra standards after 7 days in basic standard accommodation.
-There are some exceptions to this.
+After 7 days in basic standard accommodation, the council must offer you somewhere that meets extra standards.

 You can get advice and challenge the council if you’re in unsuitable accommodation for longer than 7 days.